lowlevel-1989/dbar4gun/README.md

 ## Feature support

 - Only DolphinBar in mode 4
-- N Mayflash Dolphinbar
+- N Mayflash Dolphinbar  (recommended at the moment)
-- 4 wiimote x Dolphinbar
+- 4 wiimote x Dolphinbar (slow with a single bar)
 - wiimote with individual buttons
 - multiplayer
 - nunchuck